-- Development of SMEs: - Enhancing the R&D and business co-operation.
+- Development of SMEs; and - Enhancing the R&D and business co-operation.

-- USAID/MEGA (Municipal Economic Growth Activity) Project
+- USAID/MEGA (Municipal Economic Growth Activity) Project and USAID/MEGA Foreign and Domestic Investment Promotion (FDI)

-The purpose of the MEGA (Municipal Economic Growth Activity) Project is to develop the skills of local governments and local business groups to foster economic growth and job creation, assist them to put these concepts and skills into practice, and to create a business friendly environment where the private sector can flourish.
+The Municipal Economic Growth Activity (MEGA) is a local economic development project funded by the American people through the United States Agency for International Development (USAID), which started in October 2005 and is implemented by the Urban Institute (UI).
+The purpose of the project is to develop the skills of local governments and local business groups to foster economic growth and job creation, assist them to put these concepts and skills into practice, and to create a business friendly environment where the local private sector might flourish.
+The goal of the MEGA programme is to help local governments: